dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 ### 3. On the next dialog for Step 3, leave all parameters set to their default and select Next.

-### 4. On the last page of the dialog, confirm that CloudFormation may create IAM resource and create nested CloudFormation stacks by selecting the checkbox I acknowledge that AWS CloudFormation might create IAM resources and I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND.
+### 4. On the last page of the dialog, confirm that CloudFormation may create IAM resource and create nested CloudFormation stacks by selecting the checkbox "I acknowledge that AWS CloudFormation might create IAM resources" and "I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND".
 Finally select Create stack at the bottom of the page.

 ![screenshot](images/Picture9.png)